frictionlessdata/datapackage/source/data-packages.rst

 :**Last Updated**: 23 June 2013
 :**Created**: 12 November 2007

-A Data Package (or DataPackage) is a coherent collection of data and possibly other assets into a single form.
+A Data Package (or DataPackage) is a coherent collection of data and possibly other assets in a single 'package'.
 It provides the basis for convenient delivery, installation and management of datasets.

 .. note::